Software Licensing for Virtual Desktop Infrastructures and Terminal Servers

 To further help the take-up rate for virtualization, Microsoft has 2 licensing suites that package licences for accessing remote desktop servers, the Microsoft Desktop Optimization Pack (MDOP), System Center Configuration Manager (SCCM), Operation Manager (SCOM) and Virtual Machine Manager.

-Privilege Guard allows organizations to add a whitelist of device names to application control policies to prevent users launching programs installed on VMs or physical PCs, which is especially pertinent for VDIs where devices may greatly outnumber users, and organizations can quickly fall out of compliance with a shortfall of licences.
+Avecto allows organizations to add a whitelist of device names to application control policies to prevent users launching programs installed on VMs or physical PCs, which is especially pertinent for VDIs where devices may greatly outnumber users, and organizations can quickly fall out of compliance with a shortfall of licences.

 As licensing can be one of the biggest costs for Windows shops, ensuring that you procure only the number necessary is crucial to keep costs low.
 Virtualization technologies promise to reduce costs by allowing organizations to dynamically provision desktops to users without the high total cost of ownership traditionally associated with desktop PCs.
-But your efforts to reduce costs could be in vain if software licensing is not kept in check, and this is where Privilege Guard’s superior application control technology can help.
+But your efforts to reduce costs could be in vain if software licensing is not kept in check, and this is where Avecto’s superior application control technology can help.